 - Adoption fees change frequently!
-Look for current signage. - All animals receive medical and behavioral assessments, age-appropriate vaccinations, sterilization surgery, fecal test/worming, microchips, and ID tag. - If someone is interested in adopting one of our animals, direct them to the front desk to ensure the animal is available and to fill out an adoption questionnaire. - Adoptions are completed same-day whenever possible. - Not a good match?
+Look for current signage. - All animals receive medical and behavioral assessments, age-appropriate vaccinations, sterilization surgery, fecal test/worming, microchips, and ID tag. - Volunteer team will follow up post-adoption to provide support. - If someone is interested in adopting one of our animals, direct them to the front desk to ensure the animal is available and to fill out an adoption questionnaire. - Adoptions are completed same-day whenever possible. - Not a good match?
 Returns are welcomed, and FAMD will work to find that animal a new placement.

-Important - If you are asked a question about an animal adoption and you are not 100% certain of the answer, check with a staff member before providing the customer with a response.
+Important - If you are posed with a question about an animal adoption and you are not 100% certain of the answer, check with a staff member before providing the customer with a response.
 Never give false information!